-A rear-mounted hub motor is best, but there will still be compromises to consider when fitting: If your bike has a cassette type gear block, then it will not fit, as all the direct-drive hub motors I have come across, only have fitting for a screw-on Shimano type gear freewheel.
+A rear-mounted hub motor is best, but there will still be compromises to consider when fitting: If your bike has a cassette-type gear block, then it will not fit, as all the direct-drive hub motors I have come across, only have fitted for a screw-on Shimano type gear freewheel.
 This will mean that you may lose a couple of gears on the back.

-Another issue can be the brake caliper may rub on the hub casing, and also the rear derailleur may do the same, when the lowest gear is selected – this can be mitigated by fine-adjustment of the derailleur’s limit screw.
+Another issue can be the brake calliper may rub on the hub casing, and also the rear derailleur may do the same when the lowest gear is selected – this can be mitigated by fine-adjustment of the derailleur’s limit screw.

 Are they worth fitting?